Laura Linney: 2010s

-In 2010, Linney starred in the Broadway production of Time Stands Still by Donald Margulies alongside Brian D'Arcy James and Alicia Silverstone at the Cort Theatre from January 28, 2010, through March 27, 2010.
+In 2010, Linney starred in the Broadway production of Time Stands Still by Donald Margulies alongside Brian D'Arcy James and Alicia Silverstone at Manhattan Theatre Club's Samuel J. Friedman Theatre from January 28, 2010, through March 27, 2010.
 She received her third Tony Award nomination for her performance.
 The play returned to Broadway with most of the original cast in September 2010 and closed on January 30, 2011.
 That same year, Linney returned to television in Showtime's half-hour series about cancer, The Big C. She served as both an actress and executive producer on the show.
 She starred as a suburban wife and mother who explores the emotional ups and downs of suffering cancer, and the changes it brings to her life and her sense of who she is.
 In 2011, she won a Golden Globe Award for her performance.
 In 2013, she won her fourth Primetime Emmy Award for the final season of the series.

 In 2012, she starred in Roger Mitchell's Hyde Park on Hudson alongside Bill Murray as Franklin D. Roosevelt.
 The film also starred Olivia Colman, Olivia Williams and Samuel West.
 Murray was nominated for a Golden Globe Award for his performance.
 In 2015, she starred in Bill Condon's Mr. Holmes alongside Ian McKellen.
 The film received rave reviews, earning an 89% on Rotten Tomatoes with the consensus reading, "Mr. Holmes focuses on the man behind the mysteries, and while it may lack Baker Street thrills, it more than compensates with tenderly wrought, well-acted drama."
-In 2016, she appeared in Clint Eastwood's Sully with Tom Hanks as Lorraine Sullenberger, the wife of Chelsey Sullenberger.
+In 2016, she appeared in Clint Eastwood's Sully with Tom Hanks as Lorraine Sullenberger, the wife of Chesley Sullenberger.
 The film was a critical and commercial success making almost US$240 million at the box office.